rahulgadre/old-site/_posts/2019-01-30-ansible-aws-docker.md

 comments: true
 ---

 As I have been regularly using Docker 🐋, Ansible, and AWS, I wanted to use all 3 technologies together.
 Multiple Docker containers can be deployed using Docker compose.
 However, the Docker Ansible modules also let you deploy multiple containers using a playbook.
 I wanted to try it so I deployed Docker containers using Ansible on AWS.
-The example written below uses 2 Docker containers (drupal & postgres) deployed on an EC2 container which has Ansible running on it.
+The example written below contains 2 Docker containers (drupal & postgres) deployed on an EC2 container which has Ansible running on it.

 #### Ansible Playbook:
 ``` yml